airbnb/nerve/README.md

 It does so by factoring out the boilerplate into it's own application, which independenly handles monitoring and reporting.

 Beyond those benefits, nerve also acts as a general watchdog on systems.
-The information it reports can be used to take action from a certralized automation center: action like scaling distributed systems up or down or alerting ops or engineering about downtime.
+The information it reports can be used to take action from a centralized automation center: action like scaling distributed systems up or down or alerting ops or engineering about downtime.

 ## Installation ##